 Graduating from the Honors program is an excellent way to stand out as an exceptional candidate for graduate school, and thesis-writing experience will help you once you get there!

-- Interested students must apply to be considered for the HESP Honors Program by the deadline posted for each year (typically June 1 preceding the Fall of Junior year).
+- Interested students must apply to be considered for the HESP Honors Programs by the deadline posted for each year (typically June 1 preceding the Fall of Junior).

 - Students will be expected to complete an Honors Thesis with the assistance of a thesis advisor.
 The thesis culminates in an oral defense.
-Students must complete 6 credits of HESP Honors research (HESP 469A and B) for the thesis.
+Students must complete 9 credits of HESP Honors research (HESP 499H, HESP 469A, and B) for the thesis.
 Three of the HESP Honors research credits may be used to fulfill the CORE Advanced Studies requirement upon successful completion of the thesis defense.

-- completion of HESP202 with a grade of A and,
+- Completion of HESP 202 with a grade of A

 Meeting the above criteria does not guarantee admission into the HESP Honors program.
 The decision of the Honors admissions committee depends on numerous factors including the availability of a faculty mentor.